Role of the Board Risk and Audit Committee

 - any material issues raised by the most recent internal quality control review, or peer review, of the audit firm; or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues, should any such incidents arise; and

 - all relationships between the external auditor and the Company or any other entity (to assess the auditor's independence).
 For the half-year and full-year accounts, the external auditor is required to confirm in writing its independence as auditor within the meaning of relevant legislation and the standards set by the relevant accounting bodies.

 The Committee will make its recommendation to the Board on the appointment of the external auditor based on its assessment of the independence and performance of the external auditor in accordance with the above review.

 Internal Audit and Communication

-The Committee shall recommend to the Board the appointment and dismissal of the internal audit manager.
+The Committee shall recommend to the Board the appointment and dismissal of the risk & internal audit manager.
 The internal audit manager shall be independent of the external auditor.

-The Committee shall review the scope of the internal audit plan with the internal auditor, including the work program and quality control procedures.
+The Committee shall review the scope of the internal audit plan with the risk & internal audit manager, including the work program and quality control procedures.

 The Committee shall review the performance and objectivity of the internal audit function.

 The Committee shall establish procedures for dealing with complaints received by the Company (including receipt, retention, and effective treatment of these complaints) regarding accounting, internal accounting controls, or auditing matters, and submission by employees of the Company, including anonymous submissions, of concerns regarding questionable accounting or auditing matters.
 All such employee submissions shall be treated as confidential.
 The Committee shall also receive corporate reports on whistleblower activity and notification of other ethical breaches under CSR's whistleblower report systems and code of business conduct and ethics.

 The Committee shall evaluate its performance at least once every two years to determine whether it is functioning effectively.

 Reviewed and updated: 26 August 2019